hbeni/fgcom-mumble/README.md

 =====================================================================

 <img src="server/statuspage/inc/fgcom_logo.png" width="100px" align="left" />
-This project aims to provide a modular, mumble based radio simulation for flight simulators.
-The project startet mainly as a successor for the asterisk based FGCom implementation.
+This project aims to provide a mumble-based modular radio simulation for flight simulators.
+The project started mainly as a successor for the asterisk-based FGCom implementation.

 ([-> deutsche Version](README-de_DE.md)) | [![donate](https://img.shields.io/badge/Help_keep_this_running-PaypalMe/BeniH-blue)](https://www.paypal.com/paypalme/BeniH/5)

 ### The main goals are:
 - Provide communication with geographic and channel separation
-- Provide a realistic radio simulation
+- Provide a realistic radio simulation (incl. propagation)
 - Ease of use for the end user / pilot
 - Arbitary frequency support
 - ATIS recording and playback